chfw/brython-pack/README.rst

 Limitation
 ================================================================================

-It **cannot** find the `requirements.txt` file for you, which you need to figure it out by yourself.
-Once you will have the dependency list(the dependency on brython_stdlib.js), the packing step is straight foward.
+It **cannot** collect the package dependency on built-in python modules (the dependencies on brython_stdlib.js) for you.
+You need to figure it out by yourself and save it in a requirements.txt file.
+Once you will have the dependency list, the packing step is straight foward.

 Usage
 ================================================================================